Roche/heerkat/README.md

 ### Skipping a test

 There is a decorator @skip(for_env=None, message=' ') that can be used to disable test or tests for a given environment.
+By default all tests that require additional data or user creation are skipped!

 ### Requirements